ranagh00/HR-Database-Management-System/README.md

 Salaries are assigned with non-negative values as per the CHECK constraint.

-Example:

-John Doe is in Department 1 (HR) with a salary of 50,000.

 3. **Instructors Table**

 Populates with 10 instructors, each with a first and last name.

-Example:

-Sarah Johnson and James Smith are instructors.

 4. **TrainingCourses Table**

 Populates with 10 courses linked to instructors by InstructorID.

 Date fields utilize TO_DATE for proper formatting.

-Example:

-"Leadership Skills" is taught by Instructor 1 (Sarah Johnson) from 2023-11-05 to 2023-11-07.

 5. **LeaveRequests Table**